YadavBarkha/Sales_Performance_Analysis_Excel/README.md

 ## 🚀 How to Use

--Open the Excel file.
+- Open the Excel file.

--Navigate to the Dashboard sheet.
+- Navigate to the Dashboard sheet.

--Use slicers to filter data by category, region, or time period.
+- Use slicers to filter data by category, region, or time period.

--All charts and KPIs update automatically.
+- All charts and KPIs update automatically.

 ---